Thursday, December 1, 2016 | 7:00PM - 8:30PM | Old Main Theater

 Free and open to the public.

-David Shneer, PhD, is Louis P. Singer Endowed Chair in Jewish History, Professor of History and Jewish Studies, and Chair of the Department of Religious Studies at the University of Colorado, Boulder.
+David Shneer, PhD, is Louis P. Singer Endowed Chair in Jewish History, Professor of History, Religious Studies and Jewish Studies, and Chair of the Department of Religious Studies at the University of Colorado Boulder.
 He is a Distinguished Lecturer for the Association for Jewish Studies and is co-editor in chief of East European Jewish Affairs.
-His current projects include Art is My Weapon: the Radical Musical Life of Lin Jaldati and his new book Grief: The History of the World’s First Holocaust Liberation Photograph.
+His current projects include a musical revue Art is My Weapon: the Radical Musical Life of Lin Jaldati and book-in-progress Grief: The History of the World’s First Holocaust Liberation Photograph.

 Kathryn Bernheimer is director of ACE: Arts, Culture, and Education at the Boulder JCC, as well as the JCC’s Cultural Arts Director.
-In her past lives, Kathryn was a Ph.D.
-Candidate in Theater at CU, a film critic and features writer for the Boulder Daily Camera, the Boulder correspondent for the Intermountain Jewish News, the host of the Denver Jewish Film Festival, a guest film programmer at the Mizel Center for Arts and Culture, and the author of two books of film criticism, including “The 50 Greatest Jewish Movies.”
-She has been the MC of the Boulder Jewish Festival since its inception, and is active in Federation, Limmud, AIPAC and Stand By Israel.
+In her past lives, Kathryn was a PhD candidate in Theater at CU, a film critic and features writer for the Boulder Daily Camera, the Boulder correspondent for the Intermountain Jewish News, the host of the Denver Jewish Film Festival, a guest film programmer at the Mizel Center for Arts and Culture, and the author of two books of film criticism, including “The 50 Greatest Jewish Movies.”
+She has been the MC of the Boulder Jewish Festival since its inception.

 Photo: Elie Wiesel (1987) by Erling Mandelmann, public domain

 Monday, December 5 @ 12:00PM - 1:00PM | Please RSVP to CUJewishStudies@colorado.edu for location